-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Eighty four percent of parents surveyed said they think they should get information about their child’s genetic screening at the same time they learn about their own.
 That would give them time — several months without the distraction of a newborn — to process the information and understand their rights before the child is born.

-Many said they also should have the right to opt out of storage before their child’s DNA is stored, or at least give informed consent.
+Many said they also should have the right to opt out of storage before their child’s DNA is stored, or at least give informed consent before it is sold for research.

 THE PROBLEM WITH OPTING IN